F4uzan/dynbw/README.md

-DynBW, a dynamic kernel builder wrapper
+DynBW, a dynamic kernel build wrapper
 ------
-DynBW is a customizable, universal Linux kernel builder.
-It is highly flexible, allowing further customizations when users needs it, it also not tied to kernel versions and architecture.
-Currently in alpha testing, it lacks any advanced features but I'm working to improve it.

-Compatibility:
-- Any Linux that uses BASH
-- Probably other shell types (SH, ZSH, et cetera), but it is untested

-You also need a properly working kernel source and a cross compiler, but if you have compiled a kernel before, you probably know the gist already.

-How to use :
-- Use the install.sh to symlink dynbw.sh to the root of your kernel directory
-- Launch dynbw.sh in the install path previously used in install.sh
-- Finish up the first-start configuration
-- Relaunch dynbw.sh to compile your kernel
+DynBW is an easy-to-use kernel buildscript for Android-compatible kernel source.
+It is highly flexible and practical - all without a fancy semi-graphical interface.
+Its goal is to simplify and automate the process of building kernels, leaning towards newcomers to the kernel-building scenario.

+Compatible with practically everything that uses POSIX SH.
+This guarantees a vast and wide compatibility with most Linux distributions and even those that are not inherently Linux but can use POSIX SH, such as macOS.

+This README is for the newest DynBW version.
+Those looking for older and deprecated version of DynBW can check the "deprecated" folder.
+Do note that the deprecated version will not be updated and is susceptible to issues.